Skip to main content

-There are loads of book about productivity to help you do more in less time.
+There are many books about productivity to help you do more in less time.
 However, instead of trying to cram more into each day, perhaps it’s time to fundamentally change the default way we work and live.
 This book by Jake Knapp and John Zeratsky is about regaining control over your time and making time for the things you truly want to do.
-In this free Make Time summary, you’ll learn the 4 simple but powerful steps to create time and space for what matters most to you.
-Do also check out our book summary bundle in pdf/mp3 infographic, text and audio formats!
+In this Make Time summary, you’ll learn the 4 simple but powerful steps to create time and space for what matters most to you.

 Make Time: Introduction